verbb/formie/packages/docs/browser/ui-reference/css-variables.md

-# CSS variables
+# CSS Variables

 The browser package theme is primarily configured through `--formie-*` custom properties on `.formie-form`.

-This page is exhaustive for the active root-level variable surface shipped in `packages/formie-browser/src/css/theme/_tokens.css`.
-Commented-out legacy variables are intentionally excluded.
+Use these root-level CSS variables to adjust the shipped theme.
+Set overrides on `.formie-form` so they apply to the form you are styling.

-Use these variables to restyle the shipped UI without changing browser behavior or replacing Formie's rendered markup.
+Use these variables to restyle the shipped UI without changing browser behaviour or replacing Formie's rendered markup.

-## Variable categories
+## Variable Categories

 The shipped root variable surface covers:

 - typography, spacing, radius, and border foundations
-- palette scales and semantic color aliases
+- palette scales and semantic colour aliases
 - form, message, button, navigation, progress, and loading layout
 - field-level sizing and specialized field surfaces such as summary, signature, repeater, and table